projectatomic/atomic-site/source/docs/quickstart.md

 3. Select the Controller for the VM and click the Add Hard Disk icon.
 A Question dialog will open.

 4. Choose Create New Disk.
 The Create Virtual Hard Drive dialog box will open.

-5. Follow the steps 7-10 above used in creating a new VirtualBox VM to make a new hard drive for the VirtualBox VM.

 ### Configuring the New Drive